 - Developing tools and support to transition from minimum to living wages – for completion in 2023

-By 2025, we aim to have all products re-usable, recyclable or compostable
+By 2025, we aim to have all packaging re-usable, recyclable or compostable

 At Best&Less we are proud signatories to the Australian Packaging Covenant and have been for the last five years.
 Our goal is to have all packaging recyclable, re-useable or compostable by 2025.
 Through APCO we follow the Sustainable Packaging Guidelines of which the principals are: